If you've been injured due to unsafe scaffolding, contact our team of Personal Injury Solicitors who are here to help.

 Any breach in your employer’s duty of care could potentially lead to a scaffolding accident, and would provide you with a strong basis on which to claim compensation.
 For further information on your eligibility to make a claim, please contact our specialist personal injury team today and we’ll be happy to help.

 Please give our Personal Injury Lawyers a call for a friendly, confidential, conversation about how we can help support you with a Scaffolding Injury Claim.
 There is no commitment or charge for our initial assessment.
 Please contact a member of the team or complete our online inquiry form toward the top of this page on the right-hand side.
-We can also arrange a home or hospital visit when more convenient.

-As a leading law firm, we regularly act for clients on Scaffolding Injury Claims.
+We are one of the most recognised firms of solicitors in Herefordshire, Shropshire, Mid and North Wales, synonymous with excellence.
+As a leading law firm, we regularly act for clients on Scaffolding Injury Claims in Birmingham, Wolverhampton, Worcester and all across the midlands.
 We can represent you wherever you live in England or Wales.

 "*" indicates required fields